Shiva1706/Greeter/README.md

 # Greeter
-A React Web-App to greet the user by accessing the device time.
+A React Web-App to greet the user by accessing the device time.(Please check master file)